esenecal/startup/notes.md

 Some definitions: JSX is a way for us to put HTML in JS.
 Use JSX.

+It is a JS variant that is converted into HTML and JS, using Vite.

 Okay.

 To create a basic Vite React template project: